harleengrewal2007/Induction/README.md

 Together, 1-0-8 becomes a powerful metaphor for life: a reminder that while divine connection (1) and universal creation (0) are essential, one must learn to navigate and balance material existence (8) without losing spiritual grounding.

+Emphasizing the power of consistent devotion, Sir quoted the sacred verse from Sukhmani Sahib Ji — “ਸਿਮਰਉ ਸਿਮਰਿ ਸਿਮਰਿ ਸੁਖ ਪਾਵਉ” — to beautifully underline the importance of repetition in prayer and remembrance of the Divine.

+Furthermore, to deepen the students' understanding of numerical significance, Sir explained that the number 9 symbolizes the universe and holds the key to many mathematical mysteries and solutions.
+To demonstrate this, he invited a student to write any three-digit number with distinct digits on the board.
+He then asked the student to reverse the digits and subtract the smaller number from the larger one.
+To everyone’s amazement, the result of the subtraction consistently turned out to be 247.
+This simple yet powerful exercise left the students in awe of the inherent patterns and symmetry in mathematics, reinforcing the idea that numbers, too, are a reflection of the universe’s divine order.

+In a lively demonstration, Sir poured fuel into a bottle, lit it, and the bottle shot into the air.
+He explained that oxygen is essential for burning, and carbon dioxide is a byproduct.
+Through this, he illustrated the basic principle of how vehicle engines work.

+In a powerful moment, Sir wrote "ਭਗਵਾਨ" on the board and said, “Now you can't say you've never seen God.”
+He explained that the universe was created with five elements, and even today, science has not discovered a sixth.
+No one has the power to unite these five elements the way the Creator did.